lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 }
 ```

-_Simple Serializer_ is an extension of the well-known DFS traversal algorithm with in-order value processing.
+_Simple Serializer_ is an extension of the well-known DFS traversal algorithm for trees with in-order value processing.
 The representation has two types of nodes, thus leading to two different treatments in serialization.
 When a _multiplication_ node is encountered the algorithm recurses on its descendants without serializing anything since the multiplication information can be inferred from the f-tree.
 When a _union_ node is encountered we first serialize the number of values in that union, followed by the serialization of all the values.
 At the end we recurse on each of child to complete the DFS-traversal.

-I want to mention that we iterate over the values twice since we want to serialize _all_ the values of a union completely and _then_ move on to the next union, like in an in-order traversal.
-Additionally, we use the f-tree to determine if a union belongs to an attribute which is _leaf_ in the f-tree to avoid recursing unnecessarily.
+The algorithm iterates over the values twice since all the values of a union have to serialized completely and _then_ move on to the next union, like in an in-order traversal.
+Additionally, the f-tree is used to determine if a union belongs to an attribute which is _leaf_ in the f-tree to avoid recursing unnecessarily.

 **Simple Deserializer**